-The Departments of Education and Veterans Affairs (VA) have that they may be eligible to have their federal student loans discharged tax-free.
+The Departments of Education and Veterans Affairs (VA) have teamed up to notify veterans with severe disabilities that they may be eligible to have their federal student loans discharged tax-free.

-The Bureau has previously the opportunity to obtain a disability discharge.
+The Bureau has previously highlighted for years the opportunity to obtain a disability discharge.
 So, we are pleased to share with you the details of how the Department of Education will be reaching out to veterans who may be able to apply for a tax-free discharge of their student loans.

-In April, the Department of Education began matching their list of student loan borrowers with the VA’s list of veterans who are .
+In April, the Department of Education began matching their list of student loan borrowers with the VA’s list of veterans who are unemployable due to service-connected disabilities .
 From that process, the Department of Education created a list of federal student loan borrowers or recipients of Teacher Education Assistance for College and Higher Education (TEACH) Grants who may qualify for the Total and Permanent Disability (TPD) discharge.

 Already, the Department of Education and VA have identified over 42,000 veterans with severe disabilities who hold a total of more than $1 billion in outstanding student loans who may be eligible for TPD discharge.
 Over 11,000 of those veterans were in default with $168 million in outstanding loans.

 Keep an eye on your mail for this letter

 The Department of Education and Nelnet, the servicer administering the TPD discharge process, will send letters by mail similar to this sample letter to people whose records indicate possible eligibility for the discharge.

 The Department of Education and Nelnet manage a website to provide resources and more information on how to start your discharge application online.
 Even though disabilitydischarge.com is a “.com” website, it is the website that Nelnet uses to communicate with borrowers on the Department of Education’s behalf.